waimea-hwstringer/200assessment/Design.md

 To help my sister deal with the growing size & capabilities of her cake business, I will produce a website that allows customers to place a custom order for a cake, and allows my sister to view an organised list of the orders that have been placed.

+On my website the customers should be able to:
+- place an order for a cake
+- view past examples of cakes (ordered by theme)
+- contact my sister

+On my website my sister should be able to:
+- view a list of orders that have been placed
+- edit the example images

+Additionally the website should be
+- easy to use
+- enjoyable to use
+- aesthetically pleasing

 -------------------------------------------------